Clevedon School - Clevedon kids living and learning with PRIDE

 This meeting is held around the middle of the year and allows each child to take ownership of their own learning by leading a conversation with their parents on where they are at and where to next.
 A detailed explanation of these important meetings can be found by clicking here

-The purpose of the year level web pages is to communicate with parents general information related to the teaching and learning of that year level.
+The purpose of the team newsletters is to communicate with parents general information related to the teaching and learning of that year level in a particular term.
+These are found on our website under the 'learning' tab.

 Formal and informal meetings (teacher or parent initiated)